-What we liked: Its construction is such that lights can easily be strung or attached and its lightweight and small footprint make this a good choice for smaller spaces and ease of moving within the yard or elsewhere.
+What are its best features?
+Its construction is such that lights can easily be strung or attached and its lightweight and small footprint make this a good choice for smaller spaces and ease of moving within the yard or elsewhere.
 Even without disassembly, it can be stored easily without taking up much space in a storage unit or shed.
 Its curved, angled ceiling keeps smoke out of your way.

 The best hardtop gazebo on this list is actually an awning!
 This awning, with its rainproof, polycarbonate panel, is a little over 6-and-a-half feet wide and 3-feet deep, and yet still comes in at only 12 pounds.

-What we liked: This affordable window awning can make a good covering for the cook at work at the grill.
+Why are we impressed?
+This affordable window awning can make a good covering for the cook at work at the grill.
 Its rainproof panel can protect people, plants, and barbecue from being pelted with rain.
 The lightweight will make it an easier install and will be safer for building houses.
 Looks nicer than the price reflects.

 FDW’s Gazebo Canopy Tent is a solid, fabric and steel-covered gazebo with optional sidewalls that offers a lot for the asking price.

-What could be better: The spaces between the optional walls and the canopy itself are narrow and rain coming in at an angle could potentially let in a decent amount of water, depending on the angle and wind.
+What were we disappointed with?
+The spaces between the optional walls and the canopy itself are narrow and rain coming in at an angle could potentially let in a decent amount of water, depending on the angle and wind.
 If your furniture, cushions, etc. aren’t waterproof, the price might effectively go up, as you might need to invest in more than you bargained for.

 The Ecolinear Grill Gazebo is a medium-sized option that retains portability without sacrificing too much on space.
 The manufacturer hits a number of the right buttons as the polyester fabric is UV-proof, fireproof, and waterproof, while the iron frame itself is rustproof.

-What could be better: Affordable though this gazebo is, a built-in means to easily anchor this lightweight piece down would make this an even easier recommendation.
+What negatives must you be aware of?
+Affordable though this gazebo is, a built-in means to easily anchor this lightweight piece down would make this an even easier recommendation.
 Even if sandbags are purchased separately to weight it down, it’s still a good deal.
 Not the most spectacular gazebo, looks-wise, but it’s definitely far from being an eyesore.